Reaper1-1/async-storage/README.md

 # React Native Async Storage

-Async Storage is asynchronous, unencrypted, persistent, key-value storage for your React Native application.
+Async Storage is an asynchronous, unencrypted, persistent key-value storage solution for your React Native application.
-It provides a simple API compatible with the [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API), with a few extensions for batch operations and multi-database support.
+It provides a simple API compatible with the [Web Storage API]((https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API)), with additional extensions for batch operations and multi-database support.

----

 ## Supported platforms